tripattern/py_lab/README.md

 # py_lab

 ## NB!
 Set the python path!!!!!
-* Many of the modules here are dependant on ohter modules outside of their module hierarchy
+* Many of the modules here are dependent on other modules outside of their module hierarchy
-  * Therefore you will need to...
+  * Therefore, you will need to...
 ```
 export PYTHONPATH=~/path/to/py_lab
 ```